shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Selfish

 At level 11, you can redirect magic into you.
 As a reaction, you may change one or more of a spell’s targets to yourself, if it is targeting one or more other creatures.
-If you do, you may spend 2 spell points to use your Quick Self Cast feature as part of the same reaction.
+If you do, you may spend 5 spell points to use your Quick Self Cast feature as part of the same reaction.

 ### Identity

 At level 15, you can modify yourself even more easily.
 Whenever you cast a spell that targets only yourself, it costs half as many spell points, rounded down.
-Additionally, you can set any and all die rolls of the spell to any value possible for that die.
+You can set any and all die rolls of the spell to any value possible for that die.

+Additionally, when you cast a spell as part of your Shape Self feature, that spell costs 50 Spell Points less to cast, minimum 0.

 ## Luck Bender